juyaolongpaul/Bach_chorale_FB/README.md

 Within the folders `FB_source/musicXML_master`, `FB_source/translated_kern`, and `FB_source/translated_mei`, you can find 143 (more than 139) symbolic files.
 This is because BWV 10.07, BWV 161.06, BWV 38.06, and BWV 177.05 have two different versions based on NBA.

-If you use this version of the files, it will be greatly appreciated if you refer to the paper: __Ju, Yaolong__, Sylvain Margot, Cory McKay, Luke Dahn, and Ichiro Fujinaga.
+If you use this version of the files, it will be greatly appreciated if you cite the paper: __Ju, Yaolong__, Sylvain Margot, Cory McKay, Luke Dahn, and Ichiro Fujinaga.
 2020.
 Automatic Figured Bass Annotation Using the New Bach Chorales Figured Bass Dataset.
 In *Proceedings of the 21th International Society for Music Information Retrieval Conference*.

 The metadata of these chorales can be found in `Reference Table.csv`.